Stunning Coastal Photography in this Perfect Medieval Village

 Doria Castle (the Citadel)

-The Castle is on a steep outcrop and topped with an impressive tower called the Belforte, which offers incredible views of Vernazza.
+The medieval Castle is on a steep outcrop and topped with an impressive tower called the Belforte, which offers incredible views of Vernazza.
 The walk to the castle is uphill and with lots of steps so be prepared!

 During the day you may see the few remaining fishermen pulling in their catch to sell to the local restaurants.
 One of the only real fishing villages on the Italian Riviera you can find the catch of the day served at the Belforte Restaurant in Vernazza’s Castle with incredible views across the Ligurian sea.